 Your next step to becoming a Golden Eagle is to submit your Confirmation Orientation/Registration Deposit (CORD).

-To confirm your intent to enroll for Fall 2019, email Brooke Novak at email@example.com for more details on how to CORD.
-She will direct you on how to pay your $100 non-refundable deposit.
+To confirm your intent to enroll for Fall 2020, log into your Golden Eagle account or email Brooke Novak at email@example.com for more details on how to CORD.
+She can direct you on how to pay your $200 non-refundable deposit.